asmaHassa/asmaHassa/README.md

 - 👋 Hi, I’m @asmaHassa
 - 👀 I’m interested in becoming a Software Engineer!
 I am a rising junior majoring in Computer Science, and a potential minor in Neuroscience at the University of Minnesota.
-- 🌱 I’m currently mastered Java and Python, and self-learning HTML, CSS and preparing for C++ as well.
-I plan on using these skills to build a personalized website to showcase my skills!
+- 🌱 I’m currently mastered Java and Python, and self-learning HTML, CSS and preparing for C++ as well.I have an interest involving web design and game development.
-- 💞️ I’m looking to collaborate on projects, specifically involving web design and game development.
+- More about me is on my portfolio: https://asmahassa.github.io/
 - 📫 How to reach me:
 -   Linkedin: www.linkedin.com/in/asmahassa
 -   Instagram: a33mma